 The old saying goes that you sell "warm heads" rather than hats.
 In other words, the reader only cares about how the product benefits them.

+And When You Outline This; You Get Them To Visualize Their Life After Purchasing Your Product.

 If it's a product that will make them money; then get them to imagine all the trappings of that lifestyle: travel, toys, big houses, yachts, private planes… you name it!